SoaringMoon/WaifuNetwork/Archive/Threads/Robot Waifu Desires.md

 No idea.
 I haven't been able to find their bunker.
 I never browsed /clang/ but if I could share it with other anons I would.
 Sadly, I haven't found anything related to them after 8chan went down.
 It's unfortunate because /just/ is dead too.

-[spoiler] Don't give up hope anon.
+%% Don't give up hope anon.
 I'm certain they'll appear somewhere on the Webring.
-To give you an idea, I thought /robowaifu/ was dead but here we are. [/spoiler]
+To give you an idea, I thought /robowaifu/ was dead but here we are. %%

 # 6
 >>443